 Blow Up Your Party Safely

 Can accidents happen?
 Absolutely.
 What causes accidents?
 The leading cause is riders not following safety instructions!
 What are the instructions for safe operation of inflatable rides?
-First and foremost, NO HEADFIRST SLIDING on slides.
-Followed by no flips down slides or in any inflatable unit, no wrestling or piling on others (boys love to do this but it can lead to a broken arm), no pushing or horseplay, no jumping off of and inflatable or climbing over a wall to jump onto another part of the unit, when you get to the bottom of a slide get out of the way so the other rider can come down and before sliding make sure there is no one in the way.
+First and foremost, NO HEADFIRST SLIDING on inflatable slides.
+This key safety rule is followed by no flips down slides or in any inflatable unit, no wrestling or piling on others (boys love to do this but it can lead to a broken arm), no pushing or horseplay, no jumping off of an inflatable or climbing over a wall to jump onto another part of the unit.
+When you get to the bottom of a slide, get out of the way so the other rider can come down and check before sliding make sure there is no one in the way.
 Don’t exceed the maximum capacity in the unit.
 Don’t mix children of different ages together in a unit.
-Group the kids by age or size and make sure a 3 year old and a 12 year old (or adult) are not playing at the same time.
+Group the kids by age or size and make sure a three-year-old and a 12-year-old (or adult) are not playing at the same time.
 NO adult and child should ever go down a slide (dry or wet) together!
 An inflatable needs to be supervised by an adult AT ALL TIMES.
-Kids will be kids and and they get carried away by the fun and excitement and sometimes forget to follow the rules.
-An adult need to keep reminding them of these rules as they would around a swimming pool.
-Other safety rules include having only one person at a time going down a slide, no jumping near the door or too close to another rider, no gum, no shoes, no sharp objects, no eyeglasses, keep hands off nets and do not bounce against the sides or near doorways.
+Kids will be kids, and they get carried away by the fun and excitement and sometimes forget to follow the rules.
+An adult needs to keep reminding them of these rules as they would around a swimming pool.
+Other safety rules include having only one person at a time going down a slide, no jumping near the door or too close to another rider, no gum, no shoes, no sharp objects, no eyeglasses, keep hands off nets, and do not bounce against the sides or near doorways.

 Are all inflatable rides safe?
 NO. If a company says they don’t offer a particular unit because it’s not safe, listen.
-Many times the customer doesn’t realize why an item is dangerous.
-Sumo wrestling; many broken wrists due to falling backwards and catching themselves with their hands behind them.
+Many times, the customer doesn’t realize why an item is dangerous.
+Sumo wrestling results in many broken wrists due to falling backwards and individuals catching themselves with their hands behind them.
 Who knew!
 Does a waterslide have a pool or wall at the bottom so a rider can’t go off the end and a retaining wall behind the climb so they won’t fall backwards while climbing up?
 Does a large slide have a net at the top to force the rider to sit down and slide rather than jumping down the slide?
-A knowledgeable company is aware of these dangers and their insurance companies often won’t allow them to own units that they have seen too many accidents occurring on.
+A knowledgeable company is aware of these dangers and their insurance companies often won’t allow them to own units that have seen too many accidents.

-Since operating an amusement rental company for the past 24 years and seeing first hand what causes injuries on inflatable bounce houses and other interactive inflatable rides along with studying numerous articles on accidents such as these, I hope this will be a helpful guide to making the public more knowledgeable in the use of inflatable entertainment.
+Sun Country Amusements has been operating an amusement rental company for the past 24 years and seeing first-hand what causes injuries on inflatable bounce houses and other interactive inflatable rides along with studying numerous articles on accidents such as these.
+I hope this will be a helpful guide to help make the public more knowledgeable in the use of inflatable entertainment.
 Such items are amazing fun along with a great source of exercise for today’s children, teen and adults!